-Length of Course 5 weeks Less than 5 weeks Number of Absences Allowed 1 absence none
+Length of Course

+5 weeksNumber of Absences Allowed

+1 absence

+noneLess than 5 weeksnone

 NOTE: No children are allowed in classroom facilities without prior consent of the instructor.

 Attendance Policy: Regular attendance in the classroom is expected throughout the course for every student.
 This includes in-class and online students in the hybrid course.
 The course for which you are registered determines the attendance policy that you must follow.